 - Prepare a sub-base of compacted hardcore blinded with a layer of sand and covered with a 1,200 gauge damp proof membrane lapped at all joins.
 In-fill with a 100mm depth of C20 concrete.
 The floor will be insulated with a 50mm layer of rigid polyurethane foam boards.
 Where part L building regulations apply, the depth of the insulation will be calculated so that a site-specific U value of 0.25 W/sq.m K is achieved.
 Where more than 450mm build up is required a block and beam floor will be constructed with a minimum 150mm clear gap to the underside of the beams for ventilation.
 Finally a 75mm sand and cement screed will be laid and given a trowelled smooth finish.

-- Double skinned dwarf walls to be constructed to a specified height from internal finished floor level.
+- Double skinned dwarf walls are constructed to a specified height from internal finished floor level.

 - All new walls will be constructed with a 75mm cavity and insulated with 50mm rigid polyurethane foam boards in compliance with parts L1 and L2 of building regulations.
 Stainless steel wall starter profiles and wall ties will be used throughout.
 Walling below ground level to be filled with lean mix concrete.